 We then recorded the power usage (in watts) for each system during the testing at 1-second intervals.

-To compute the average power usage, we averaged the power usage during the time the system was order of newest to oldest.
+To compute the average power usage, we averaged the power usage during the time the system was producing its peak performance results.